qfpl/blog/content/drafts/reflex/growing-a-date-picker-1.md

 ## What's next?

-That was a lot to get through, but now that we have the core update structure built, we can move on to some fun things like adding in the next/previous month functionality.
-As well as the clickable list of days in the month, and some suitably ``Dynamic`` styling.
-This comes with a '_Terrible CSS Warning_'.
+That was a lot to get through, but now that we have the core update structure built, we can move on to some fun things like adding in the next/previous month functionality, clickable list of days, and some suitably ``Dynamic`` styling.
+Albeit with a '_Terrible CSS Warning_'.

 We'll also write some tests for our widget so we can make sure that everything works as desired and to see how one tests and verifies a [Reflex] widget.